Tampa Birth Injury Lawyers

 At Abrahamson & Uiterwyk, our Tampa birth injury lawyers are committed to helping families whose children have suffered birth injuries in Tampa fight for compensation.
 When doctors and hospitals make mistakes that lead to birth defects and other injuries, they deserve to be held fully accountable.
 We are committed to doing what it takes to fight for our clients, and if you hire us to take your case, our childbirth injury attorneys will fight to recover the compensation that you deserve.

-Tampa Birth Injury lawyers there to uncover Medical Malpractice in Birth Injury Cases
+Medical Malpractice in Birth Injury Cases

 When you check into the hospital for labor, you expect to receive professional, expert medical assistance for delivering your child.
 You are placing the responsibility of protecting your child in your doctor’s hands, and you are entitled to expect that he or she will deliver your baby with the utmost attention to you and your baby’s needs.
 This is not just us talking, this is Florida law.
 In Florida, the law entitles all patients to receive medical treatment that meets or exceeds the relevant standard of care.